 Cornell training, African impact.

-The Cornell Assistantship for Horticulture in Africa (CAHA) provides funding for a doctoral student from sub-Saharan Africa to complete course work at Cornell and conduct dissertation research primarily in Africa under the supervision of a local thesis advisor.
+The Cornell Assistantship for Horticulture in Africa (CAHA) invests in individuals who are committed to advancing the field of horticulture in Africa.
+There are two assistantships through this program.
+The first provides funding for a doctoral student from sub-Saharan Africa to complete course work at Cornell and conduct dissertation research primarily in sub-Saharan Africa under the supervision of an Africa-based thesis advisor.
+The second provides funding for an African-American doctoral student to complete coursework at Cornell and conduct dissertation research primarily in sub-Saharan Africa under the supervision of an Africa-based advisor.

 Depending on the nature of the research and cost, it may be necessary for the student to secure additional outside funding.
 The assistantship will require 15 to 20 hours per week of teaching and/or research responsibilities.
 Acceptance into the program is contingent on the student's agreeing to return to sub-Saharan Africa after completion of the doctoral degree.